-This also puts a strain on beginners, so if you’re not tech-savvy, this probably isn’t the solution for you.
+This also puts a strain on beginners, so if you're not tech-savvy, this probably isn't the solution for you.
 But there are apps for iOS, Android, Windows, and macOS devices as well as plugins for most web browsers too.

 If you know what you are doing, then this is an excellent option for you.
-It features robust encryption, it is open-source, and it works across numerous platforms, all of which make it highly-efficient and useful for safely storing your passwords.
+It features robust encryption, it is open-source, and it works across numerous platforms, which make it highly-efficient and useful for safely storing your passwords.